JKGzenna/mcp-spotify-server/README.md

 7. The server will automatically refresh the access token when needed, using the refresh token.

-## accessToken view & check status
+## 'accessToken' terminal view & check status

 You can view and check accessToken status using ``sh spotify-check-token.sh`` in a terminal prompted in the root of the project.